Federal Reserve bars former Goldman Sachs executive for role in 1MDB scandal

-Andrea Vella, who was co-head of Goldman’s Asia investment bank in 2012 and 2013, failed to escalate information he had about Malaysian financier Low Taek Jho’s involvement in three bond offerings that Goldman underwrote for Malaysia’s sovereign wealth fund, the regulator said.
+Andrea Vella, who was formerly co-head of Goldman’s Asia investment banking division ex-Japan, failed to escalate information he had about Malaysian financier Low Taek Jho’s involvement in three bond offerings that Goldman underwrote for Malaysia’s sovereign wealth fund, the regulator said.

 Malaysian and U.S. authorities have charged Low in connection with the theft of billions of dollars from 1MDB, which was originally set up by former Malaysia Prime Minister Najib Razak to fund infrastructure projects.

-The Federal Reserve said that Vella did not flag Low’s involvement despite knowing that Low was a “person of known concern” to Goldman Sachs.
+The Federal Reserve said that Vella “engaged in unsafe and unsound practices by failing to ensure” that Low’s involvement was “fully escalated within the firm.”

-“Vella was responsible for providing full and accurate information to (Goldman’s) committees reviewing the complex financing transactions and appropriately supervising financing personnel working on the transactions,” according to a statement released by the Federal Reserve.

-Vella could not immediately be reached for comment.
-According to the statement from the Federal Reserve, Vella consented to the bar without admitting or denying any of the allegations made by the regulator.
+Vella consented to the bar without admitting or denying any of the allegations made by the regulator, according to the statement from the Federal Reserve.

+Andrew Levander, a lawyer at Dechert representing Vella, said the fact that his client was not fined shows that Vella did not know about wrongdoing, such as others discussing or accepting bribes or kickbacks.

+“Mr. Vella agreed to this limited settlement in order to move on to the next stage of his career and to avoid putting himself and his family through years of litigation,” Levander said in a statement.

 A spokeswoman for Goldman Sachs confirmed that Vella had left the firm in recent days after being on leave since October 2018.